baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

 Valid flow names are:

  * signIn

- * configured per instance of Capture via the Flows system
+Flows are configured per instance of Capture via the Flow system.

 #### Widget Settings